Alfresco/docs-alfresco/microsoft-outlook/latest/using/index.md

 ### Error when declaring a record from within Alfresco Outlook Client

 In the Alfresco Outlook Client, you might see a message stating that you can't declare a record from within the client.
 This action is no longer supported.
 However, you can declare content in a collaboration site as a record (i.e. create an inline record).

-### Drag and drop as a PDF link doesn't work with SAML authentication

-There's a known issue when using drag and drop from Alfresco to convert an Office file to PDF format, and adding it to an email as a link, where there's an option to automatically link to a PDF version of that document.
-This feature doesn't currently work with SAML authentication.
-However, there's a workaround to achieve the same functionality:

-* Convert the document you want to link to as a PDF first, using the available context menu action
-* Drag and drop the PDF version as a link to the email